Kauai Travel Guide

 Kauai has a public bus that can take you to (or near) most major destinations, but renting a car will give you the more flexibility and save time.
 Be sure to read our tips on renting a car in Hawaii.

-Budget Travelers: $20-30/day – Preparing your own meals, food trucks, and local markets
+Budget Travelers: $20-30/day – Preparing your own meals, food trucks, and local markets.

-Typical: $40-75/day – occasional eating out, groceries, and food trucks.
+Typical: $40-75/day – occasional eating out and buying your own groceries.

 Na Pali Coast